ewaldmire/ascender/docs/task_manager_system.md

 |:-----------|:-------------------------------------------------------------------------------------------------------------------|
 | pending    | Job has been launched.  <br>1.
 Hasn't yet been seen by the scheduler <br>2.
 Is blocked by another task <br>3.
 Not enough capacity |
 | waiting    | Job submitted to dispatcher via pg_notify
-| running    | Job is running on a Ascender node.
+| running    | Job is running on a climber node.
 | successful | Job finished with `ansible-playbook` return code 0.                                                                  |
 | failed     | Job finished with `ansible-playbook` return code other than 0.                                                       |
 | error      | System failure.                                                                                                    |